underscoreio/essential-slick/src/pages/8-play-slick.md

 }
 ```

-Play Slick expects Slick datasources to be located under `slick.dbs` nodes.
-By convention Play Slick expects the database to lablled `default`.
+Play Slick expects Slick datasources to be located under `slick.dbs` with the database to labeled `default`.
 This can be changed, see [Database configuration][link-play-slick-dbconfig] for more information on how to override this.

 ``` json